graphql/graphql-spec/spec/Section 5 -- Validation.md

 ** Explanatory Text **

-Variable defined by operations are allowed to define default values if the type of that variable not non-null.
+Variables defined by operations are allowed to define default values if the type of that variable is not non-null.

 For example the following query will pass validation.